Yaroslav-Pa/Test-work-jun-front-end-dev/README.md

 # Test task Junior Vue.js developer

 Hi!
 I am a beginner web developer with little experience on real projects (4 months).
 My knowledge is mainly focused on the front-end part, but I also know how to manage the back-end part.
-Thank you for reviewing my application.
 More information about my knowledge and me in general in my resume.

 For the this task, the following was created: